Here's Our Rant About NRG Energy Inc. (NRG)

-NRG Energy Inc. (NYSE:NRG) went down by -0.63% from its latest closing price compared to the recent 1-year high of $44.08.
-The company’s stock price has collected 2.86% of gains in the last five trading sessions.
+NRG Energy Inc. (NYSE:NRG) went up by 0.29% from its latest closing price compared to the recent 1-year high of $44.08.
+The company’s stock price has collected 0.76% of gains in the last five trading sessions.
 Press Release reported on 03/17/21 that NRG Energy, Inc. Financial Update on Winter Storm Uri Impacts

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.